marianaluduena/marianaluduena/README.md

 - [Certificate](https://drive.google.com/file/d/1jNR8FJl5U1WbpEpg0Ipj6YqiOFVNeUAD/view?usp=drive_link)

-### Igrowker Junior IT Training (2024)
+### Igrowker Junior IT Training (2024) 🏖️🏄‍♀️

-During this training I worked in a multicultural team, developed new soft skills to communicate the issues finded, give feedback and offer improvement suggestions to the project.
+During this training I worked in a multicultural team, developed new soft skills to communicate the issues finded, give feedback and offer improvement suggestions to the project Wander, a touristic web app.
 I worked doing manual testing in the frontend, and manual and automation testing in the backend with **Postman.**
+My **greatest challenge** was to learn **how to write API test cases and exploratory testing reports** from the final user perspective (post regression testing).
+So I learn all of it by using the help of **ChatGPT** just for **ideas and guidance**, but **never by doing copy-paste.**

 #### Achievements during this training